 I had a DD-WRT router that was dropping a lot of packets.
 I got a lot of errors and that caused poor playback in Netflix and especially MLB.tv.
 It wasn’t a bandwidth issue.
 My wireless network connection was just too noisy.
+I had to adjust my DD-WRT TX power to fix it.

 Insurance companies are starting to offer discounts if you plug one of their devices, often called a RightTrack or SnapShot, into your car’s ODB2 port.